theandrew168/sbs-website/content/posts/using-newer-postgres-client-tools-in-github-actions.md

 draft: true
 ---

-Recently, while updating my [pg2s3 utility](https://github.com/theandrew168/pg2s3), I noticed that the `docker-compose.yml` file was pinning PostgreSQL to version 14.
+Recently, while updating my [pg2s3 utility](https://github.com/theandrew168/pg2s3), I noticed that the project's `docker-compose.yml` file was pinning PostgreSQL to version 14.
-I couldn't remember why I did that, so I went ahead and removed it (what could go wrong).
+I couldn't remember why I did that, so I went ahead and removed it (what could go wrong?).
 Unfortunately, this led to some automated tests failing in GitHub Actions!

 # The Problem